clay/claycli/README.md

 ## Create

 ```
-clay create component <component> [--preview, --force] [--description, --tag, --client, --model]
+clay create component <component> [--dry-run, --force] [--description, --tag, --client, --model]
 ```

 ```
-clay create site <site> [--preview, --force] [--name, --host, --path]
+clay create site <site> [--dry-run, --force] [--name, --host, --path]
 ```

 Interactively create components and sites.
 Most interactive options (`description`, `tag`, etc) can be passed in as cli options.

-* `-p, --preview` will give info about the component or site that will be generated
+* `-n, --dry-run` will give info about the component or site that will be generated
 * normally, it will warn you if the component or site already exists
 * `--force` will suppress that warning and override the existing thing